hwclass/New-Horizons/README.md

 # New Horizons

-New Horizons is link aggregation application.
+New Horizons is link aggregation (or real-time social news) application.
 It is a AngularJS codebase and uses Firebase for the database.
 You can easily install your server (or free Firebase Hosting) and you can create your own community whatever subject you want.

 Demo: https://newhorizons.firebaseapp.com/